buildkite/dynamic-build-badges/Readme.md

 ## Roadmap

-* Ability to specify a `range` parameter, and have the color change from red → green depending on the metric
+* Ability to specify a `range` parameter, and have the color change from red → green depending on the value

 ## Contributing